ADVANTICS/documentation/products/adb-pc-ac01/docs/overview.md

 **These 1MW building block can be duplicated as much as needed to reach the targeted power level.**
 In our example here, the MCS charger is built using:

-- 1MW AC/DC PFC Building block based on the ADB-PC-AC01 power module.
+- 1MW AC/DC PFC Building block based on the ADB-PC-AC01 power module
-- 1MW DC/DC isolated Building block based on the ADB-PC-DC01 power module.
+- 1MW DC/DC isolated Building block based on the ADB-PC-DC01 power module

 {{ figure('../assets/ac01_dc01_mcs_example.webp', 'MCS Example') }}